Travel Information to Rome from London

 2 Months Before |

-The fastest way to get to Rome from London is by flight with an average travel time of 2 h 20 min.
+The quickest way to travel to Rome from London is by flight, which takes on average 2 h 20 min compared to other travel options that take longer:

 The average frequency per day from London to Rome is:

-However, we recommend checking specific travel dates for your journey from London to Rome as scheduled services by coach, flight, ferry or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route to Rome from London as scheduled services by train, coach or flight can vary by season or day of the week.

-These are the most popular departure and arrival points for travellers from London to Rome:
+These are the most popular departure and arrival points when travelling from London to Rome:

 Omio works with many trusted partners that can help you travel the best way from London to Rome:

-Yes, there are direct services available between London and Rome with the following travel operators:
+Yes, there are direct routes from London to Rome with the following travel companies:

-Direct services tend to save you time and add more convenience in getting you to Rome as you won't need to change in between, so it's worth paying attention to before booking your tickets to Rome from London.
+Direct services to Rome tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.

 Here are some other resources that might have the information you need